vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 For this example, we're going to create two named volumes on different vSphere datastores.
 Database state is going to a persistent volume on a shared datastore that's backed up and encrypted.
 The Wordpress HTML state is going to a shared datastore that's less expensive.

-We're going to create a private network for the database and expose the Wordpress container on the default bridge network.
+We're going to create a private network for the database and expose the Wordpress container on a second network that exposes a port on the VCH endpoint.

 The Wordpress application server and the database container don't necessarily have to be separate failure domains, but one of the advantages of VIC engine is that it makes it easy to deploy them that more secure way, so that's the approach we're taking here.

-The question of sizing is a simple matter of setting CPUs and memory on each container.
+The question of sizing is a simple matter of setting virtual CPUs and memory on each container.

 If we were to create a shell script to stand this up, it might look like this: